Lighthouses of Réunion

 ** Pointe de Bel-Air (Sainte-Suzanne)

 1846.
 Active; focal plane 48 m (157 ft); three white flashes every 15 s.
 25 m (82 ft) cylindical masonry tower with lantern and gallery.
 Tower painted white with a red band below the gallery; lantern is metallic green.
 The 1-story keeper's house houses the tourism office for northern Réunion.
 Réunion's only surviving nineteenth century lighthouse.
-A 2024 photo by Jean Luc Abelard is at the top of this page, another page for the lighthouse is available, Trabas has Philipp's photo, a 2022 closeup and a 2011 closeup are available, Lighthouse Digest has a historic photo contributed by Michel Forand, Huelse has a historic postcard view, and Google has a street view and a satellite view.
+A 2024 photo by Jean Luc Abelard is at the top of this page, another page for the lighthouse is available, Trabas has Philipp's photo, Celine Mercury has a 2024 photo, a 2011 closeup is available, Lighthouse Digest has a historic photo contributed by Michel Forand, Huelse has a historic postcard view, and Google has a street view and a satellite view.
 The lighthouse was staffed until 1985, with keepers winding the clockwork mechanism every 4 hours.
 Although Guyomard writes that the lighthouse is not visitable, it was fully restored in 1996 and has been open to the public ever since.
 The restoration was the result of efforts by the Association pour la Sauvegarde du Patrimoine de Sainte-Suzanne (Assaupass), which now manages the light station.
 Located at Sainte-Suzanne, about 25 km (15 mi) east of Saint-Denis.
 Site open, tower open for climbing on the second Saturday and last Tuesday of each month year round.
 Site manager: Office de Tourisme Intercommunal du Nord de la Réunion. .
 ARLHS REU-002; Admiralty D7084; NGA 32972.

 * Sainte-Rose-la-Marine

 Date unknown.
 Active; focal plane 15 m (49 ft); four flashes every 15 s, white or red depending on direction.
 7 m (23 ft) square skeletal tower with lantern and gallery.
 Tower painted white, lantern and gallery red.
-A Google street view is at right, Trabas has Philipp's photo, Guyomard and Carceller have a photo, and Google has a satellite view.
+A Google street view by Eddy Chane Hin Chun is at right, Trabas has Philipp's photo, Guyomard and Carceller have a photo, and Google has a satellite view.
 Located at the end of the breakwater mole of a small boat harbor at Saint-Rose on the northeast coast of the island.
 Site open, tower closed.
 ARLHS REU-016; Admiralty D7085.

 South Coast Lighthouses